kylechui/nvim-surround/README.md

 **TODO:** Document how to setup and use this plugin!

 ## Commands

+TODO: Make these a part of the setup configuration (via variables), and set by default

 There are no keymaps set by default, but here's how to mimic [vim-surround](https://github.com/tpope/vim-surround):